Moremar/IT_tutorials/Kafka/README.md

 A message only belongs to a single partition of a topic.

 Once a message is written to a partition, it can never be modified or deleted.
-Messages in Kafka are kept only for a limited time (by default one week), then they get purged.
+Messages in Kafka are kept only for a limited time, specified with `offset.retention.minutes` (7 days by default).
+After that time, messages are deleted permanently from Kafka.

 ### Message Offsets